Arthur Evans: Keeper of the Ashmolean Museum

 Evans and his wife moved back to Oxford, renting a house there in January 1883.
 This period of unemployment was the only one of his life; he employed himself finishing up his Balkan studies.
 He completed his articles on Roman roads and cities there.
-It was suggested that he apply to a new Professorship of Classical Archaeology at Oxford.
+It was suggested that he apply to a new professorship of Classical Archaeology at Oxford.
 When he found out that Jowett and Newton were among the electors, he decided not to apply.
 He wrote to Freeman that to confine archaeology to classics was an absurdity.
 Instead he and Margaret travelled to Greece, seeking out Heinrich Schliemann at Athens.
 Margaret and Sophia had a visit for several hours, during which Evans examined the Mycenaean antiquities at hand with Heinrich.

 Meanwhile, the Ashmolean Museum, an adjunct of Oxford University, was in a chaotic state of transition.
 It had been a natural history museum, but the collections had been transferred to other museums.
 The lower floor housed some art and archaeology, but the upper floor was being used for university functions.
 John Henry Parker, appointed the first keeper in 1870, had the task of trying to manage it.
-His efforts to negotiate with the art collector C. Drury E. Fortnum, over housing his extensive collection, were being undercut by university administrators.
+His efforts to negotiate with the art collector Charles Drury Edward Fortnum, over housing his extensive collection, were being undercut by university administrators.
 In January 1884, Parker died.
-The museum was in the hands of its assistant keepers, one of whom, Edward Evans (no relation), was to be Evans's executive during Evans's extended absences.
+The museum was in the hands of its assistant keepers, one of whom, Edward Evans (no relation), was to be Arthur Evans' executive during Evans' extended absences.